JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

  Loads of interesting programs with source in the [AMOS PD Library](https://www.amiga-stuff.com/pd/amospd.html) about half way down
+* How I'm doing this: 1.
+I'm using fs-uae and in mac going into the harddisk directory and editing the fiel s:startup-sequence and adding assigns for each disk that I want to run so I can just click on assigns in the file selector menu instead of navigating there every time.
+I had already extracted all of the cd rom files to a folder near the amos pro folder.
+Then I use fs-use amos pro dh0 full and run amos pro and command l to load and then click assigns and then open the program I want.
 *	APD200 Dungeon Master Shell game - wow its really cool!
-I wish the enemy would be nicer or I wish you could attack it but at least on a 68040 its really freaking fast and could make a great game!
+I wish the enemy would be nicer or I wish you could attack it but at least on a 68040 its really freaking fast and could make a great game!  #continue
-*	APD245 light cycles (Wow this is super elegant and absolutely tiny like 2 pages of total code omg!), breakout (written in 1hr???
-OMG this guy is a genius! and this is only like 4 pages of code), Sprite viewer
+*	APD245 light cycles (Wow this is super elegant and absolutely tiny like 2 pages of total code omg!) #continue, breakout (written in 1hr???
+OMG this guy is a genius! and this is only like 4 pages of code) #continue , Sprite viewer
 *	APD256 SBV Sprite Bank Viewere and a music player.
 Super Simple Joystick Tester, Phrase flipper is a fun little speech generation program! omfg Select+wipe is a fucking utility and doesnt bother asking you for confirmation.
 You're playing other games casually and then load this and then select a random file to see what fun can be had and it just ... deletes it without confirmation LOL I deleted two things because I didnt believe the first one was actually deleted.
 Theres a great intro screen left to right starfield here.  s
 *	APD258 Glodrick Platform and ladders game.  the controls are way too fast I wonder if they arent frame independent.
 Eric is an overhead kind of minesweepeer game.
 The art on these is simple pixel art and the sophistication is low but they are complete games and have redeemign qualities like in eric when you blow up it shows you where all of the mines are.
 THe hangman doesnt run but I like how simple the code is though.
 *	APD281 My Music Machine for making music.
 I dont like using this program to make music however the code is super surprisingly simple for what it is.
 I would have thought it would have been so much more complicated. and I like how he presented the title screen with different color text.
 I love that look. and I like how he used AMAL to have messages to the user float down from the top of the screen.
 Bunny Blast is a stupid but cute in its own way operation wolf duck hunt thing with bunnies